cfrm17/cfrm17.github.io/ccr.md

 Counterparty credit risk (CCR) refers to the risk that a counterparty to a bilateral financial derivative contract may fail to fulfill its contractual obligation causing financial loss to the non-defaulting party.
 It will be incurred in the event of default by a counterparty.

+Credit risk is the risk of losses caused by a counterparty or an issuer defaulting on their payment obligations.
+RiskWatch provides credit risk functionality to measure credit risk.
+It focuses on the calculations of credit exposures and capital allocation based on estimated economic losses.
+In addition to general credit risk measures (i.e., actual exposure, total exposure, potential exposure and economic loss), the regulatory credit exposure measurement (BIS methodology) is also supported.

 If one party of a contract defaults, the non-defaulting party will find a similar contract with another counterparty in the market to replace the default one.
 That is why counterparty credit risk sometimes is referred to as replacement risk.